shemi/shrinkmyimages.com/resources/views/pages/wordpress.md

 Our team working around the clock to make the WordPress plugin ready.

-If you wanna to be the first to know when it's ready,<br>
+If you want to be first to know that it ready,<br>
 Subscribe and we send you a notification at the moment it's ready.

 <subscribe-form list="wordpress"></subscribe-form>